 Shown Their Work: The crew actually included several DEA chemists, who help shaped Hank's character and gave some pointers on meth lab operations.

-Star-Making Role: Aaron Paul went from a bit actor to being a two-time Emmy winner and one of the biggest stars on television with his portrayal of Jesse Pinkman.
+Star-Making Role: Aaron Paul went from a bit actor to being a three-time Emmy winner and one of the biggest stars on television with his portrayal of Jesse Pinkman.

 Throw It In: In a late scene of "Ozymandias", Walt leaves his family and takes Holly with him.
 However, when Holly repeatedly says "mama", he realizes his family has no attachment to him anymore and returns Holly.
 This wasn't scripted; Walt was supposed to just stare at Holly before deciding that he had to return her.
 Luckily the mother of Holly's actress was standing nearby, prompting the girl to cry for "Mama" repeatedly.
 Bryan Cranston worked with it, creating a far more powerful scene.